Snow Camp Outdoor Theatre

+In 2021, Studio 1 (a non-profit community theatre located in Burlington, NC) took over operations at Snow Camp Outdoor theatre.
+They have had four successful seasons of productions including the original historical plays as well as Shakespeare, fully produced musicals, children's shows, and seasonal festivals in the fall and winter.

 Pathway to Freedom

 Pathway to Freedom is a drama about Quakers involved in supporting abolition and the Underground Railroad.
 Written by Chapel Hill dramatist Mark R. Sumner.

 PATHWAY TO FREEDOM by Mark R. Sumner has been presented by the Snow Camp Historical Drama Society at Snow Camp, NC since 1994.
 The epic drama is an exciting account of the struggles and heroism of the 1840s and 1850s along the ‘Underground Railroad’ from North Carolina to Indiana.
 It tells of events and the people involved - chiefly anti-slavery North Carolinians and freed AA slaves—in the secret transportation of escaped slaves from central NC to Indiana, Ohio, and further north during the 1840s and 1850s.
 Although at this time several organized religions and individuals opposing slavery in the state held their anti-slavery activities to lawful means, many persons broke the law to participate in what came to be called the Underground Railroad.
 Although largely dealing with actual events, the drama’s story is fictional as are the main characters, which are based on composites of actual persons.
 Several characters, like Levi Coffin, Frederick Douglass, and Rutherford B. Hayes, are historical.
 The dramatic focus falls on George Vestal, the son of a slave-owning family, and the play chronicles how he becomes involved in the slave families in their hope of gaining freedom and dignity as individuals.
 The rich music in the play is based upon the music of the period and enriches the emotions that flow during the play.

 The author’s theme, by his own admission, is that cooperative and compassionate action to support human freedom is more important than violence and revenge in furthering civilization.